IntersectMBO/cardano-coin-selection/information/specification.md

   * the [results](#results) they produce when successful;
   * the [error conditions](#failure-modes) that may occur on failure;
-  * the [properties](#properties) that apply to all coin selection algorithms, that describe mathematical relationships between parameters and results.
+  * the [properties](#properties) that apply to all coin selection
+    algorithms: mathematical laws governing the relationships between parameters and results.

 In this section, the terms _coin selection algorithm_ and _coin selection function_ will be used interchangeably.